scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 or at another workplace.

-This interrupts the cycle, from student to researcher to professor, who teaches more students, which is necessary for the autonomy of economics as a field of knowledge.
+This interrupts the cycle, from student to researcher to professor who teaches more students, which is necessary for the autonomy of Economics as a field of knowledge.
 If at every point in the process -- even at the point where new discoveries are integrated into the core software library -- there is a dependence on an externally sourced skillset,